tarunkumar2005/fomi-latest/README.md

 3. When user selects a template, the user can preview the template in their own brand colors and logo.
 (Theme will automatically changed by AI based on brand colors and logo).

 4. AI Header Image Generation - Generate contextual header images for forms using AI (gpt-image-1 or similar).
 The image will be generated based on form title, description, category, brand colors, and overall form context.
 No other form builder offers this feature.

+Next Task is Testing all the things in edit page.